Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ModalWX is a rather minimalist, in-house IDE for our CAD tool development.
 It is based on a new type of GUI, that we call a Modal GUI
 that has several advantages over WIMP.
+We encourage developers to evaluate the simplicity and efficiency of ModalWX.

 ## What is a Modal GUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-16-2022)